Amy Roper Lyons teaches one- to five-day workshops around the US, and offers private lessons in her studio in New Jersey.

 (Not yet open for registration, check back in Jan.
 2020)

 Mar.
 20-22 - 92nd Street Y, New York, NY - Plique-a-Jour: Enameling Without a Net

 Aug.
 19-23 - Metalwerx, Waltham, MA - Topic TBD

 Techniques For Enriching Cloissoné Enameling: Adding Texture, Pattern and Markings

-Learn techniques and approaches for adding subtlety, complexity and a gestural feel to your cloisonné designs.
-In addition to the basics of wire bending and wet packing, the class covers an assortment of techniques for incorporating texture, pattern, and markings into the cloisonné.
-Texturing base metal, using textured foils, inlaying enamels, inlaying metal, using underglaze and diamond burs for mark making, combining opaques with transparent colors, use of foils to create depth, and more.
+Learn methods to add subtlety, complexity and a gestural feel to your cloisonné designs.
+In addition to the basics of wire bending and wet packing, we will cover an assortment of techniques for incorporating texture, pattern, and markings into the cloisonné.
+Texturing base metal, using textured foils, creating a smooth color gradients, inlaying opaque enamels as accents, using underglaze and diamond burs for mark making, using foils to create a sense of depth, and more.
 Playfulness and experimentation will be encouraged as students use the techniques to create a cloisonné piece.
 Several different approaches to finishing cloisonné will be covered.
-Beginners will gain an introduction to an exciting medium, and more experienced students will deepen their understanding.
+Students will complete a cloisonné enamel piece.

 Plique-a-Jour: Enameling Without a Net

 Plique-a-jour is one of the most challenging but also most rewarding of enameling techniques.
 This class will break it down into a clear step-by-step method, revealing tips and tricks that demystify this beautiful art.
 Using fine silver wire and eutectic solder, students will fabricate a framework.
 The enamels will then be suspended in the openings of the filigree, and fired without a backing, the physics of surface tension holding the molten glass in place.